 Getting an Interview

-I applied through a recruiter and the process took 2+ weeks – interviewed at Affymax in November 2012.
+I applied through a recruiter.
+The process took 2+ weeks – interviewed at Affymax in November 2012.

-The process took a day – interviewed at Affymax in December 2008.
+The process took 1 day – interviewed at Affymax in December 2008.

 - If you had to supervise an employee, would you want to sit close to them in order to more easily see what they were doing, or would prefer to have them sit far from you so that they have more autonomy?
 1 Answer